 - Laptop Most students have found a laptop computer to be a real advantage, and we highly recommended having one.
 A few computer stations are available for students without computers.
-Ethernet and wireless connects you to the internet and to a high-quality printer/copier (4¢/page). - 1 or 2 binders, dividers (report covers or duo tangs are not used for assignments). - A printer/photocopier is available to students, but you are welcome to bring your own printer and paper. - Pens/pencils, highlighters, eraser, liquid paper, coloured pencils, ruler, stapler, extra staples. - Bible an edition such as the ESV, NIV, or NLT Study Bible can be helpful.
-You may also want to have an easy reading level Bible for ministry with children and teens, such as the NIRV.
-The Audio TNIV and ESV Bibles are available in our library for student use. - A blank, hardcover journal (needed for the first course, Spiritual Formation). - Professors may have things to add to the list that can be purchased once here.
+Ethernet and wireless connects you to the internet and to a high-quality printer/copier (4¢/page). - 1 or 2 binders, dividers (report covers or duo tangs are not used for assignments). - A printer/photocopier is available to students, but you are welcome to bring your own printer and paper. - Pens/pencils, highlighters, eraser, liquid paper, coloured pencils, ruler, stapler, extra staples. - Bible an edition such as the ESV, NIV, or NLT Study Bible can be helpful. - A blank, hardcover journal (needed for the first course, Introduction to Spiritual Theology). - Professors may have things to add to the list that can be purchased once here.
 In addition, you will have a number of textbooks to purchase on your Briercrest account (estimated cost: \$300-400).